-7.21.
-In a uranium fuel fabrication facility, the main radiological hazard for both the workforce and members of the public is from the inhalation of airborne material containing uranium compounds.
-Insoluble compounds of uranium such as the uranium oxides UO_2 and U_3O_8 pose a particular hazard because of their long biological half-lives (and therefore effective half-lives)3 and their typically relatively small particle size (typically a few micrometres in diameter) when encountered in uranium fuel fabrication facilities (see para.
-I.22 of Appendix I of Ref.
-[1]).

-7.22.
-Interventions for maintenance and/or modifications are activities that require justification and optimization of protective actions as specified in Ref.
+- 7.22.
+In a conversion facility or an enrichment facility, the main radiological hazard for both the workforce and members of the public is from the inhalation of airborne material containing uranium compounds.
+In conversion facilities, insoluble compounds of uranium such as the uranium oxides UO2 and U3O8 pose a particular hazard because of their long biological half-lives (and therefore effective half-lives).
+Thus, close attention should be paid to the confinement of uranium powders and the control of contamination in the workplace.
+In enrichment facilities most uranium compounds have a short biological half-life.
+The chemical hazards for the uranium compounds found in enrichment facilities dominate the radiological hazards. - 7.23.
+In conversion facilities and enrichment facilities, in normal operation, the main characteristic that needs to be taken into account in the development of measures for radiation protection is that the external and internal dose rates are relatively low.
+It is required to put in place emergency arrangements for criticality incidents, which are the only events in which a high external dose rate would be encountered. - 7.24.
+Interventions for maintenance and/or modifications are major activities that require justification and optimization of protective actions, as specified in Ref.
 [5].
-The procedures for intervention should include:

-- Estimation of the external exposure prior to the intervention. - Preparatory activities to minimize the doses due to occupational exposure, including: - Identifying specifically the risks associated with the intervention. - Specifying in the work permit the procedures for the intervention (such as for the individual and collective means of protection, e.g. use of masks, clothing and gloves, and time limitation). - Measurement of the occupational exposure during the intervention. - Implementation of feedback of information for identifying possible improvements.
+The procedures for intervention should include: - Estimation of the external exposure prior to an intervention in areas such as those for the processing and handling of ashes containing thorium gamma emitters arising from the fluorine reactor in conversion facilities; - Preparatory activities to minimize the doses due to occupational exposure, including: - Identifying specifically the risks associated with the intervention; - Specifying in the work permit the procedures for the intervention (such as for the individual and collective means of protection, e.g. use of masks, clothing and gloves, and time limitation);

-7.23.
-The risks of exposure of members of the public should be controlled by ensuring that, as far as reasonably practicable, radioactive material is removed from ventilation exhaust gases to prevent its being discharged to the atmosphere.

-7.24.
-"The monitoring results from the radiation protection programme shall be compared with the operational limits and conditions, and corrective actions shall be taken if necessary" (para.
-9.43 of Ref.
-[1]).
-Furthermore, these monitoring results should be used to verify the dose calculations made in the initial environmental impact assessment.

-3 The biological half-life is the time taken for the amount of a material in a specified tissue, organ or region of the body to halve as a result of biological processes.
+&lt;sup>2 The biological half-life is the time taken for the amount of a material in a specified tissue, organ or region of the body to halve as a result of biological processes.
 The effective half-life is the time taken for the activity of a radionuclide in a specified place to halve as a result of all relevant processes.